25 Fennel Recipes (+ Produce Guide)

 Fennel has a very mild, sweet anise flavor.
 It’s crunchy, crisp and bright when served raw, and like onions, it becomes very tender and the flavor mellows significantly when it’s cooked.
 It’s extremely versatile and pairs well with root vegetables, chicken, pork, lamb and fish.

-Fennel fronds are aromatic, delicate and have a mild anise flavor.
-They’re great used as an herb or a garnish.
+Fennel fronds are aromatic, delicate and have a mild anise flavor, so they’re great used as an herb or a garnish.

 The seeds of the fennel plant are widely used as a spice.
 Fennel seed is featured in Indian, Middle Eastern and Asian cuisines.
 In fact, fennel seed is one of the 5 spices included in Chinese 5 spice.